 Excellent Client Interface

 The company’s website is very user friendly.
 Policyholders can login to the client portal and view up to date account information, including current cash value levels, how much you can borrower and your current policy death benefit payout amount (your whole life insurance death benefit grows over time).

-Mass Mutual Life Insurance Company practices a non-direct recognition and direct recognition.
-The non-direct recognition option is avialble on to policy loans on adjustable loans.
+Mass Mutual Life Insurance Company offers both non-direct recognition and direct recognition.
+The non-direct recognition option is avialble on to policy loans with an adjustable interest rate.

 Non-Direct recognition means that MassMutual continues to pay the same dividend and interest on the cash value in your policy, even if the cash is being used as collateral for a life insurance loan.